carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .output}

-At this step, please select the option to manually input your user keys.
+At this step, please select the option to manually input your user tokens.

 ~~~
 Please enter your choice [1 or 2] 2